-- "Prospective Student" refers to an individual who has become a part of the College recruitment database who has been assigned an FCC student identification number. - "Applicant" refers to an individual who has an assigned FCC student identification number and who has submitted a College application for credit enrollment. - "Registrant" refers to an individual who has an assigned FCC student identification number, who has submitted a College application for credit enrollment or a student profile for continuing education, and who has registered for a course or courses. - "Student" refers to an individual who is registered at the College, either full or part-time, in a credit or continuing education class or classes who has either paid or made arrangement for payment of tuition and/or fees. - 5.
+- "Prospective Student" refers to an individual who has become a part of the College recruitment database who has been assigned an FCC student identification number. - "Applicant" refers to an individual who has submitted a College application for credit enrollment and has an assigned FCC student identification number. - "Registrant" refers to an individual who has submitted a College application for credit enrollment and has an assigned FCC student identification number or a student profile for continuing education, and who has registered for a course or courses. - 4.
+"Student" refers to an individual who is registered at the College, either full or part-time, in a credit or continuing education class or classes who has either paid or made arrangement for payment of tuition and/or fees. - 5.
 "Enrolled Student" refers to an individual who is registered at the College, either full or part-time, in a credit or continuing education class or classes, who has either paid or made arrangements for payment of tuition and/or fees, and whose participation in a class has been verified.